RichardLitt/awesome-fantasy/README.md

 > Sussex, England.
 A middle-aged man returns to his childhood home to attend a funeral.
 Although the house he lived in is long gone, he is drawn to the farm at the end of the road, where, when he was seven, he encountered a most remarkable girl, Lettie Hempstock, and her mother and grandmother.
 He hasn't thought of Lettie in decades, and yet as he sits by the pond (a pond that she'd claimed was an ocean) behind the ramshackle old farmhouse, the unremembered past comes flooding back.
 And it is a past too strange, too frightening, too dangerous to have happened to anyone, let alone a small boy.
 >
 > Forty years earlier, a man committed suicide in a stolen car at this farm at the end of the road.
-Like a fuse on a firework, his death lit a touchpaper and resonated in unimaginable ways.
+Like a fuse on a firework, his death lit a touch paper and resonated in unimaginable ways.
 The darkness was unleashed, something scary and thoroughly incomprehensible to a little boy.
 And Lettie—magical, comforting, wise beyond her years—promised to protect him, no matter what.
 >
 > A groundbreaking work from a master, The Ocean at the End of the Lane is told with a rare understanding of all that makes us human, and shows the power of stories to reveal and shelter us from the darkness inside and out.
 It is a stirring, terrifying, and elegiac fable as delicate as a butterfly's wing and as menacing as a knife in the dark.

 #### [The Smith of Wooten Major](http://www.goodreads.com/book/show/1018117.Smith_of_Wooten_Major_and_Farmer_Giles_of_Ham) _by [J.R.R.
 Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien)_ [4.0]

-Smith of Wooton Major is my favourite story by Tolkien, hand's down.
+Smith of Wooton Major is my favourite story by Tolkien, hands down.
 Lord of the Rings and all of Middle Earth can rot in comparison to this small, finely crafted story about a smith who goes to Faery, and a cook who bakes a cake. - [@RichardLitt](https://github.com/RichardLitt)

 > In Smith of Wooton Major, Tolkien explores the gift of fantasy, and what it means to the life and character of the man who receives it.